Achievable logoAchievable logo

 To find the total distance traveled over a time interval when given a position function:

-1. Find where the velocity is 0 (these are the times when the object may change direction).
+1. Find where the velocity is 0 (times when the object might change direction).

 2. Find the displacement on each sub-interval and take the absolute values (so each piece is a positive distance).